Measuring Online Behavior Change with Observational Studies: a Review: Discussion

-To answer these questions, we structure our discussion around three central elements common to all study designs: the online \emph{environment} of choice, the \emph{events} triggering behavioral change, and the \emph{behavior} under analysis and whose change is measured.
+To answer these questions, we structure our discussion around three central elements common to all study designs: the online \emph{environment} of choice, the \emph{events} triggering behavior change, and the \emph{behavior} under analysis and whose change is measured.
 Our findings indicate a significant concentration of research on a limited number of configurations of these elements.
 The studies we reviewed disproportionately rely on Twitter or Reddit as data sources, a trend that raises concerns given the recent restrictions on their API usage~\cite{mashable2023apis}.
 The COVID-19 outbreak is the event that has been investigated most often as a behavior change trigger.
-The pandemic has served as a global-scale natural experiment, providing the ideal conditions for inferring causal relationships from observational data~\cite{conley2021past}, thereby driving much of the published research on behavioral change from online data.
+The pandemic has served as a global-scale natural experiment, providing the ideal conditions for inferring causal relationships from observational data~\cite{conley2021past}, thereby driving much of the published research on behavior change from online data.
 This surge in pandemic-related studies is attributable not only to the global significance of COVID-19 but also to the convenience of conducting straightforward \emph{pre-post} behavioral studies.
 However, other equally important types of behavior change that originate within more articulated contexts, such as those related to climate action~\cite{rees2014climate}, remain understudied.
-In terms of the behavior of focus, we found that emotions, sentiment, and topical interest expressed online are the most frequently analyzed behaviors, likely due to the wide availability of off-the-shelf tools for sentiment and topic mining~\cite{medhat2014sentiment,vayansky2020review}.
+In terms of the behavior of focus, we adopted a broad an multidisciplinary perspective drawing from both behaviorism and cognitive psychology and considered both overt and covert behaviors.
+We found that emotions, sentiment, and topical interest expressed online are the most frequently analyzed behaviors, likely due to the wide availability of off-the-shelf tools for sentiment and topic mining~\cite{medhat2014sentiment,vayansky2020review}.
 So far, less attention has been paid to more complex psychological and cultural concepts, including aspects of social pragmatics~\cite{gergen1985social,habermas2014pragmatics} (e.g., the process of gaining trust towards individuals or institutions) and political opinion formation, which constitute some of the core staples of Computational Social Science research~\cite{lazer2009computational}.
-Furthermore, research aiming at detecting offline behavioral change through online data is rarely observational and often relies on intervention-based experimental design.
-The methods used to track behavioral changes are typically simple numeric or visual assessments of temporal trends, often lacking even the support of basic statistical tests.
-Last, in the realm of online behavioral change research it is noticeable that the incorporation of a comprehensive theoretical framework remains somewhat deficient, thus potentially limiting the depth and precision of analytical insights.
+Furthermore, research aiming at detecting offline behavior change through online data is rarely observational and often relies on intervention-based experimental design.
+The methods used to track behavior changes are typically simple numeric or visual assessments of temporal trends, often lacking even the support of basic statistical tests.
+Last, in the realm of online behavior change research it is noticeable that the incorporation of a comprehensive theoretical framework remains somewhat deficient, thus potentially limiting the depth and precision of analytical insights.
 While certain studies draw upon concepts such as emotional contagion and social influence to explore behaviors and their transformations, it is important for future research to embrace a broader spectrum of psychological and social theories to provide a more exhaustive understanding of online behavioral dynamics.